Meet the Sankofa Birth Squad

 Tina has been married for 20 years and has birthed four children of her own, all with the assistance of midwives (except that one when the midwife didn’t make it on time and her husband caught the baby).
 Tina knows the home birth experience first-hand and strives to help other families have the same life-changing opportunity.
 She continues to grow her midwifery skills and her herbal knowledge by attending conferences and workshops, reading books, and collaborating with other midwives.
 When not attending a birth, you’ll find Tina hanging out with her family, creating herbal remedies, spending time in nature, and gardening.

-Amber Rodriguez, Office Manager & Certified Professional Midwife
+Amber Day, Office Manager & Certified Professional Midwife

 “When a woman births, not only is a baby being born but so is a mother.
 How we treat her will affect how she feels about herself as a mother and as a parent.